Investigation documents FWC rejects claim to access

 The first, the legal advice limb, is relevant to the application on foot.
 Under the legal advice limb of legal professional privilege, a communication will attract privilege if it was brought into existence for the dominant purpose of giving or obtaining legal advice.
 The Full Bench explained that this type of privilege applies to confidential written and oral communications between a lawyer and a client.
 Or between lawyers acting for a client, or the contents of a confidential communication prepared by the lawyer, the client, or another person, for the dominant purpose of the lawyer(s) providing legal advice to the client.

-In Tainsh and Willner v Co-Operative Bulk Handling Ltd, Deputy President Beaumont of the Fair Work Commission, held whilst the documents attract privilege, there are exclusions that the Commission can rely upon.
+In the unfair dismissal claim of Tainsh and Willner v Co-Operative Bulk Handling Ltd, Deputy President Beaumont of the Fair Work Commission, held whilst the documents attract privilege, there are exclusions that the Commission can rely upon.
 Deputy President Beaumont of the Fair Work Commission did not consider that there was disconnect between what was told to the employees and what was happening between Minter Ellison, the independent investigators, and the employer, such that unfairness would justify a finding of waiver in these circumstances.

 An investigation carried out under employers’ procedure may or may not be privileged